 The skin color of chicken usually is light gray or pure white.
 They have three toes on each foot.
 The comb and wattles are large, fleshy, round, and white.
 The Brahma bird has rich meat.
 It lays 4-6 eggs per year.
 The meat texture is tender and rich in flavor with a pinkish or dark red color from the breast to the back of the head and neck.

-Brahma chicken is a preferred breed for meat production and its large size.
+Brahma chicken is a preferred breed for meat production because of its large size.
 It is also favored for its quiet temperament and hardiness against heat, cold and bad weather.
 It is a good layer of brown eggs and has high productivity records.

 Best 12 Notes